NURS 3208-001 Care of Childbearing Families: Clinical Application

 CRITERIA FOR EVALUATION / GRADES

-Satisfactory completion of all course (clinical) objectives, including satisfactory submission of all written assignments.
+Satisfactory completion of all course (clinical) objectives is required, including satisfactory submission of all written assignments

 CELL PHONE POLICY